Use gluten-free homemade taco seasoning instead of store-bought – so easy to make and no additives!

 Everything has carbs!

-Well, everything I like, anyways.
+Well, everything I like, anyway.
 Cereal, fruit, cereal, Chobani, cereal, popcorn, cereal, the 12-packs of King’s Hawaiian Sweet Rolls Ben won’t stop buying on his way home from work, and did I mention cereal?

 RIP Whole Hearts.